Metropolitan Community Church

+According to a census of the association published in 2025, it would have 172 churches in 20 countries.

 History

 The first congregation was founded in Huntington Park, California, by former Pentecostal pastor Troy Perry on October 6, 1968.
 This was a time when Christian attitudes toward homosexuality were almost universally unfavorable.
 The first congregation originally met in Perry's Huntington Park home.
 The church first gained publicity by ads taken out in The Advocate magazine.
 Perry declared the church was made up of born again believers.

 In 1969 the congregation had outgrown Perry's living room and moved to rented space at the Huntington Park Women's Club.
 It was at this point in time membership in the church grew to about 200 people.
 Due to discrimination the church was forced to move, and had a hard time finding a permanent place.
 During this period during the spring and summer of 1969 the church moved first to the Embassy Auditorium, and then a United Methodist Church for two weeks.
 The church ended up renting out the Encore Theatre in Hollywood from 1969 through 1971.

 Within months of the first worship service, Perry began receiving letters and visits from people who wanted to start Metropolitan Community Churches in other cities.
 MCC groups from eight U.S. cities were represented at the first General Conference in 1970: Los Angeles, San Francisco, San Diego, and Costa Mesa, California; Chicago, Illinois; Phoenix, Arizona; Kaneohe, Hawaii; and Dallas, Texas.
 An MCC group existed in Miami, Florida, but did not send a delegate.

 The church had its final move to a building it purchased at 2201 South Union Avenue in Los Angeles in early 1971.
 The building was consecrated on March 7, 1971.
 MCC worshiped there until January 27, 1973, when the building was destroyed by what the Fire Department called a fire "of suspicious origin".